sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 - 10.3.0.0/16 -> VNET C (use mappings)
 - 0/0 -> Next Hop: 10.1.2.11 **Customer overrides default route with a next hop of 10.1.2.11 (firewall in VNET)** :heavy_check_mark:

-### Scenario: Trusted versus untrusted Internet-bound traffic
+### Scenario: Trusted versus Untrusted Internet-bound traffic

 This scenario shows how to route directly **trusted** Internet-bound traffic while routing **untrusted** trafffic to a firewall